Here's When You'll See the Increase in Your Social Security Check

-Next year Social Security benefits will see their largest increase in more than 40 years.
-As a result of ongoing inflation, the 2023 COLA will be 8.7%, the biggest bump since 1981 when it went up 11.2%, an all-time record.
+Social Security beneficiaries will see the largest payment increase on their checks in more than 40 years in 2023.
+As a result of ongoing inflation, the 2023 cost of living adjustment, or COLA, will be 8.7%, the biggest bump since 1981 when it went up by 11.2%, the all-time record.

 The 2023 increase is the equivalent of about $146 more per check for the average retiree, according to the nonprofit AARP.
 The change is determined by year-over-year inflation in the third quarter -- in this case, July-September 2021 versus July-September 2022.

-Read on: Everything You Need to Know About Social Security Benefits Increase
+Read more: Everything You Need to Know About Social Security Benefits Increase

 "The guaranteed benefits provided by Social Security, including the annual COLA, are more crucial than ever as high inflation remains a problem for older Americans," AARP CEO Jo Ann Jenkins said in a statement.